Inspiring love for all creatures - great and small

 A couple of my favorite stories, still remembered all these years after reading the books: A flatulent boxer causing great embarrassment to his high-society owners, and the creative solution to the problem and a Pekingese whose aristocratic owner delicately refers to the dog's issue as "flop-bott!"

-Once you've enjoyed the first book - you'd better have these on hands to continue the tale!
-Each is fine alone, but you won't be able to resist following the life and times of the inhabitants of Skeldale House as the decades pass.
+Once you've enjoyed the first book - you'd better have this on hand to continue the tale!
+Each of the books in the series is fine alone, but you won't be able to resist following the life and times of the inhabitants of Skeldale House as the decades pass.

 It's rare that a television series is as good as the book it was based on - but this one is!
 Produced by the BBC, the series ran from 1978 to 1990, starring Christopher Timothy as James Herriot, Robert Hardy as Siegfried Farnon, and Peter Davison (later to become one of the incarnations of Doctor Who) as Tristan Farnon.

 "If having a soul means being able to feel love and loyalty and gratitude, then animals are better off than a lot of humans." - James Herriot

 © 2014 Hope Last updated on October 11, 2014